Filed under: Nonfiction, Opinion, Politics, Post by: Paula B, Starring Local Feminists, Uncategorized

 The following is a debut post by Paula Beltrán, George Mason University MFA Fiction student and StS 2013-2014 Assistant Blog Editor.

-When I was in the first grade of primary school, I was sent to see el director.
+When I was in the second grade of primary school, I was sent to see el director.
 On the top left-hand side of my graph-ruled notebook paper, I had written in my mother’s surname ahead of my father’s after my own.
 When the teacher stopped at my desk to mark my progress on the morning’s assignment, she said I was doing well but to remember to switch my last names before handing it in.
 Her smile softened, a bit, the lines of a genuine frown.
 Before I could say, I know how to write my name, it was an accident, Miss., I asked what I think of now as my first important why.
 Why did I have to change it?
 Class, listen up, she said, you all know that your father’s last name comes before your mother’s when you write your full names, right?
 The room nodded soberly and I think I saw Marcelita lift her bony butt off her desk to slide it a few cautious inches away from mine.
 Thoroughly mortified, I changed the offensive order of my names.

 At home, completing that evening’s homework took longer than usual.
 Staring at the fat graphite indentations that spelled out my name led me to an early and irrevocable understanding that just because something had been so forever, it didn’t mean that it should or needed to be.
 I erased and rewrote my name on the page until I punctured that sheet and the one or two beneath it.
 Finally, in a feathery script, I wrote my name, then my mother’s surname, then my father’s, silently praying a child’s prayer he’d understand I wasn’t betraying him so much as choosing her too.
 The next morning my teacher stood outside the classroom welcoming us, and I rushed through my greeting to jump to But why, Miss?
 Why does Father’s name come before my mother’s?
 Por qué?
 Really, Miss, why?
 I placed my sweaty and crumpled homework on her extended hand.
 And that’s when I was ordered to the principal’s office while holding a piece of paper with an X next to I won’t listen and my name at the top written the way it was to be until I came to the United States—at which point the new “they” did away with my mother’s name altogether.
 (It would be years before I’d learn to ask that question.)